MuhammadFaiq850/Smart-Parking-Management-System/README.md

 The user can also report ticket lost using the reportTicketLost() method.

 #### Note:  The testing.js file is only for testing chunks of during development.
-All the code of working project in inside vehicleEntry.js
+All the code of working project in inside vehicleEntry.js.
+The exit time is created when the vehicle exits.
+For testing purposes inside the code the exit time is set to 27/02/2026 12:00pm.
+Change it according to your need.